mateuszgachowski/nuxt-ioc/docs/src/guide/event-system.md

 }
 ```

 The code above might seem "smelly" to you and you are right.
-From more science approach you can say that this class has high [cohesion](<https://en.wikipedia.org/wiki/Cohesion_(computer_science)>).
+From more science approach you can say that this class has low [cohesion](<https://en.wikipedia.org/wiki/Cohesion_(computer_science)>).

 What does it mean?
 In simple words: